comodojo/xmlrpc/README.md

 	```

-Multicall success/error (faultString and faultCode should be explicitly declared in $data)
+-	multicall success/error (faultString and faultCode should be explicitly declared in $data)

 	```php